-Jennifer Peed serves as director of the Office of Center Integration and as deputy director of the State Implementation Program at the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation, and the Robert Wood Johnson Foundation.
+Jennifer Peed serves as senior director of the Office of Center Integration and as deputy director of the State Implementation Program at the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation, and the Robert Wood Johnson Foundation.
 Jennifer began working for AARP’s Public Policy Institute in September 2013.

 Before her position at AARP, Jennifer was an independent consultant who provided management, strategic guidance, research, and policy analysis services to organizations and principal investigators who were working to better understand and promote health, wellness, and social welfare.